 While the restaurant was already extraordinarily busy before Gilmore’s television appearance (there is customarily a six month waiting list for a Saturday night table), the exposure saw Quay’s waiting list grow even longer.

-John Fink, third generation restaurateur and director of the family-owned Fink Group, which owns Quay, amusingly quipped that they had been so busy, “my mother can’t even get a booking”.
+John Fink, third generation restaurateur and director of the family-owned Fink Group, which owns Quay, amusingly quipped that they had been so busy that “my mother can’t even get a booking”.
 (See John Fink’s Guide to Eating and Drinking in Sydney.)

-Once we were in the kitchen, Gilmore added some last-minute touches to his intricate dishes while an endless flow of committed wait staff – undoubtedly Sydney’s best – effortlessly juggled dishes while memorising Gilmore’s little phrases, such as “please take a moment to enjoy the perfume of the dish”, to help diners get even more out of these beautifully balanced plates.
+Once we were in the kitchen, chef Peter Gilmore added some last-minute touches to his intricate dishes while an endless flow of committed wait staff – undoubtedly Sydney’s finest – effortlessly juggled dishes while memorising Gilmore’s little phrases, such as “please take a moment to enjoy the perfume of the dish”, to help diners get even more out of these beautifully balanced plates.